Park City Mountain vs Deer Valley: Which Resort Is Better for Families?

 Ski School Comparison

-Both have excellent kids' programs, but Deer Valley's smaller class sizes and more personalized attention give it an edge for young beginners.
-Park City Mountain's programs are solid and more affordable, with better options for teens who want terrain park coaching.
+Both have excellent kids' programs.
+Deer Valley's smaller class sizes and more personalized attention give it an edge for young beginners (the Fawn, Bambi, and Reindeer programs by age - covered in detail in our toddler ski post).
+Park City Mountain's programs are solid and a bit cheaper, with better options for teens who want terrain-park coaching.

 Our Recommendation